 You can navigate between the phases of your Session using the grabs on the left and right edge of the workspace.
 In desktop editing, they are simply clicked on.

-You open the tray by clicking on the gripper at the bottom of the workspace.
-The tray opens – and you can place contents or drag them onto the work surface.
+You open the Tray by clicking on the gripper at the bottom of the workspace.
+The Tray opens – and you can place contents or drag them onto the workspace.

 When you have finished editing your Session, you can close it with the button in the upper left corner.